d12frosted/elpa-mirror/gnu/jinx-readme.txt

 3 Correcting misspellings
 ═════════════════════════

-  The easiest way to correct a misspellings is to right click on the word, underlined with a wavy line.
+  The easiest way to correct a misspelling is to right click on the word, underlined with a wavy line.
 Then a context menu will open where you can select from suggestions.